derek-pohl/AIstudioToWebServer/README.md

 - Python 3.7 or higher
 - Google account with access to AI Studio (any personal google account)
 - Money
 - Just kidding, this is entirely free.
-Maybe priceless!
+Maybe priceless, if you've been spending a ton of money on API calls before.

 ## One time User Setup

 - In your browser, with your personal (not work or school) google account logged in, go to [aistudio.google.com](aistudio.google.com)
-- Follow instructions, accept terms and such.
+- Follow instructions, read the Terms & Conditions, Privacy Policy, and Generative AI Use Policy, and accept.
 - Click on the settings gear in the top right, make sure Autosave is selected to on.
 - Select "Chat" from the top left or go to [https://aistudio.google.com/prompts/new_chat](https://aistudio.google.com/prompts/new_chat)
-- Type in anything to the chatbox.
+- Type in anything to the chatbox and send it.
 It doesn't matter!
 We do need this for later.
+Maybe ask for the best code
 - Click on the pencil next to the chat name.
 The chat name is based on what you typed in.
 - Edit the title to be "CodeRequest" and do not set a description.
 - Save the url you are currently at and put it in the aistudio_url part of the config.json file (example: https://aistudio.google.com/prompts/1XwZtRWO1_TiAb7S3Dnm9iveQzDj1cgbR)